nitlang/nit/contrib/nitcc/README.md

 Usage:

     nitcc file.sablecc

-Generate a bunches of control files, a lexer, a parser, and a tester.
+nitcc generates a bunches of control files, a lexer, a parser, and a tester.

+To compile and run the tester:

+    nitg file_test_parser.nit
+    ./file_test_parser an_input_file_to_parse

 ## Examples and regression tests

 The sub-directory `examples/` contains simple grammars and interpretors.

-The sub-directory `t/` contains regression tests.
+The sub-directory `tests/` contains regression tests.

 ## Features (aka TODO list)